Weinstein-Classics/Ethan-Frome/README.md

 * > Carriage crash into the elm tree last tuesday.<br/>
-  > Reports say that crash resulted in fatal injuries to couple.
+  > Reports say that the crash resulted in fatal injuries to couple.

 ### About us